Must-Try Foods of Emilia Romagna

 The Parmigiano Reggiano production process starts with a strict diet for the cows, excluding fermented feeds, silage, and animal flour.
-Milk collected from the morning and previous evening go into the traditional copper bell-shaped vats.
+Milk collected from the morning and previous evening goes into the traditional copper bell-shaped vats.
 Then, the milk coagulates with the addition of a whey starter and rennet.
 Once curds have formed, the cheesemakers use the traditional “spino” tool to transform the curds into tiny granules.

-These curd granules are then cooked at 55°C for just under an hour until they sink and form a single mass.
+These curd granules are cooked at 55°C for under an hour until they sink and form a single mass.
 This cheese mass is cut into two parts, wrapped in linen, then placed into molds where it takes its final shape.

 Each wheel is stamped with a unique code to verify the origin of production.
-After a few days, the Parmigiano Reggiano wheels are placed in a water and salt immersion where the salt enters the cheese via osmosis.
+After a few days, the Parmigiano Reggiano wheels are placed in a water and salt immersion, where the salt enters the cheese via osmosis.
 Finally, the cheese is aged for a minimum of twelve months, though many wheels of Parmigiano Reggiano are aged upwards of twenty-four months.
 Read more about the production and grade selection of Parmigiano Reggiano here.